Understanding Highland Colors & DNA Results

 e = red influence

-E+ = wild type which is something of a brownish red color influence.
+E+ = wild type which is something of a brownish red to brownish black color influence depending on the animal’s dominate base color.

-Alleles are also donated from each parent so there are two for every cow.
+Alleles are also donated from each parent so there are two results (parent A / parent B) for every MC1R test completed.

 ED/ED = very dominate black concentration